This is a common question in our practice: Do I need a lawyer for minor car accidents in New Orleans?

 - Helping you file an accurate and complete car accident claim

-- Communicating directly with insurance companies to protect your interests
+- Communicating directly with insurance to protect your interests

 - Ensuring that all medical expenses and lost wages are accounted for